rsocket/rsocket/Protocol.md

 * __Max Lifetime__: Time (in milliseconds) that a client will allow a server to not respond to a KEEPALIVE before it is assumed to be dead.
 * __MIME Length__: Encoding MIME Type Length in bytes.
 * __Encoding MIME Type__: MIME Type for encoding of Data and Metadata.
-This MAY be a US-ASCII string that includes the [Internet media type](https://en.wikipedia.org/wiki/Internet_media_type) specified in [RFC 2045](https://tools.ietf.org/html/rfc2045).
+This MUST be a ASCII string that includes the [Internet media type](https://en.wikipedia.org/wiki/Internet_media_type) specified in [RFC 2045](https://tools.ietf.org/html/rfc2045).
 Many are registered with [IANA](https://www.iana.org/assignments/media-types/media-types.xhtml) such as [CBOR](https://www.iana.org/assignments/media-types/application/cbor).
 [Suffix](http://www.iana.org/assignments/media-type-structured-suffix/media-type-structured-suffix.xml)
 rules MAY be used for handling layout.
 For example, `application/x.netflix+cbor` or `application/x.reactivesocket+cbor` or `application/x.netflix+json`.
-The string may or may not be null terminated.
+The string MUST NOT be null terminated.
 * __Setup Data__: includes payload describing connection capabilities of the endpoint sending the Setup header.